st4rdog/st4rdog.github.io/_references/unity/component.md

 ### Building a Player character

 **<a href="{{ site.url }}{{ site.url-references-unity }}charactercontroller">CharacterController</a>** is a Unity Component that contains a useful <code>Move()</code> function which allows us to collide with objects while moving.

+**Player** is a custom Component that simply 'tags' a GameObject as the player.
+It's used instead of Unity's <a href="https://docs.unity3d.com/Manual/Tags.html" class="external">tag</a> system.

+{% highlight csharp %}
+public class Player : MonoBehaviour { }
+{% endhighlight %}

 **Move** is a custom Component that stores Input values and puts them into the CharacterController's <code>Move()</code> function.